IMF expects global financial turnout at U.S.-led Palestinian conference

 “The IMF has been invited to the meeting and expects to attend, along with other international financial institutions,” a representative said, without naming the other bodies.

-The IMF and other lenders and development banks have long played a stabilizing role in the Israeli-Palestinian conflict, providing loans, credit guarantees, and policy advice to the Western-backed Palestinian Authority (PA).
+The IMF and other lenders and development banks have long played a stabilising role in the Israeli-Palestinian conflict, providing loans, credit guarantees, and policy advice to the Western-backed Palestinian Authority (PA).

 The European Bank for Reconstruction and Development (EBRD) confirmed it would have “someone” representing it.
 The World Bank did not immediately respond to a request for comment.

-White House senior adviser Jared Kushner this week concluded a trip to the Middle East and Europe aimed partly at drumming up support for the “Peace for Prosperity” conference intended to unveil the economic part of Trump’s long-heralded peace plan.
+White House senior adviser Jared Kushner this week concluded a trip to the Middle East and Europe aimed partly at drumming up support for the conference.
+Dubbed “Peace for Prosperity”, it is expected to unveil the economic part of Trump’s long-heralded peace plan for Israel and the Palestinians.

 But Palestinian and Arab officials suspect the event may be a prelude to a U.S. push to jettison the “two-state” solution - a long-standing, international formula for an independent Palestinian state alongside Israel in the West Bank, East Jerusalem and Gaza.